-This was the beginning of Ducheneaux Quarter Horses, and in the early 1960’s the Dad partnered with Uncle Ed Ducheneaux on a handful of mares and a gangly 2 year old stud named Sniper Buck; who would eventually become the cornerstone of the breeding program.
-The colts by “Buck” had it all; disposition, ability, and tons of eye appeal, and he was the only stud on the place until the 1970’s when an old Texas stud found his way to our place.
+This epiphany was the beginning of Ducheneaux Quarter Horses.
+In the early 1960’s Dad partnered with Uncle Ed Ducheneaux on a handful of mares and a gangly 2 year old stud named Sniper Buck.
+Buck would eventually become the cornerstone of the breeding program.
+The colts by “Buck” had it all; disposition, ability, and tons of eye appeal.
+He was the only stud on the place until the 1970’s when an old Texas stud found his way to our place.

 Dandy Fly was a big sorrel babysitter, who could perform in the arena regardless of who was riding him.
 My brother fondly recalls his first ride “outside” which was on Dandy, through his mare bunch to move cows.

-Breezing Smooth came next, and he brought with him show ring performance and AAA speed, along with the all important disposition and trainability.
-He came to us from Bob McCutcheon’s cutting program, and we used him for 8 years.
+Breezing Smooth came next.
+He brought with him show ring performance and AAA speed, along with the all important disposition and trainability.
+He came to us from Bob McCutcheon’s cutting program.
+We used him for 8 years.

 Hulk, formally known as WDX Babysbreeze was by Breezy and out of Tye Rye Baby, one of the old mares from the original band.
 My Dad’s pet, he proved that the Ol’ Man knows how to pick em, as you will see that most of the mares will trace back to Hulk.

 You’ll also see Coconino Sioux, a Roany son, on the pedigrees of some of the horses.
-Born and bred here, sold to a cousin, we were fortunate enough to be able to use him for a few years and get some pretty heads and color from the cross.
+Born and bred here, sold to a cousin, we were fortunate enough to be able to use him for a few years.
+He produced some pretty heads and color from the cross.

-Our family has done such a great job putting this thing together, that our only job now, is to “not screw it up” and we take it seriously.
+Our family has done such a great job putting this thing together.
+Our only job now, is to “not screw it up” and we take it seriously.
 Disposition is still first above all else, then performance, trainability, usability, and finally eye appeal.
-The amazing horses Dad put together and the outcrosses we’ve added, have been great teachers for the aspiring horsemen on this place; and now we’d like to offer the opportunity to share some of those insights with you through our INTERNSHIPS, RANCH VACATIONS, and CLINICS.
+The amazing horses Dad put together along with the outcrosses we’ve added, have been great teachers for the aspiring horsemen on this place.
+Now we’d like to offer the opportunity to share some of those insights with you through our INTERNSHIPS, RANCH VACATIONS, and CLINICS.